DigitalPhi/MoralPsychology/docs/assessment.md

 You are strongly encouraged to write a formative essay during the reading week.
 Some questions will be distributed in advance.

-* Topics will available here before reading week.
-Additional questions will be included later in the term. <!-- [link](https://www.dropbox.com/s/ca1m5bf5n06fom1/essay-topics-formative.pdf?dl=0). -->
+* Topics are available here [pdf](https://www.dropbox.com/s/y2qayez2ayp4qym/formative-essay-topics.pdf?dl=0).
+Additional questions will be included later in the term.
-  - Due date is tbd
+  - Due date is 25 February.
+Word limit is 2000
   - Any of these can also serve to set the topic for your summative essay.